""

 The certificate requirements create collaborative opportunities for students in engineering, architecture, art history, interior architecture, landscape architecture, and planning.
 For example, the certificate offers opportunities for engineering students to take courses in art history with students from art history and other majors.
 Similarly, art history students have opportunities to take courses in engineering, and so on.
 These cross-college educational opportunities are rare within established curriculum requirements and offer rich experiences for understanding the perspectives, theories, and practices of those in different professions.

 All undergraduate students in good academic standing are eligible to apply.
 We encourage students to declare as early as possible in order to plan their required coursework.
 Students should complete and submit the declaration form to declare the certificate.
+College of Engineering students must meet progression requirements in their selected major before the certificate can be added to their record.

 • Students must successfully complete at least 15 credits, including 9 credits in courses numbered 300 or higher.